-Both (ExpressVPN Vs CyberGhost) offer support via live chat, email, and a ticket system.
+Both (ExpressVPN Vs CyberGhost) offer support via live chat, email, and a ticket system in Canada.
 This allows users to receive instant support whenever required.

 While both VPNs have live chat support, ExpressVPN’s live chat support is available 24/7.
-On the other hand, CyberGhost’s live chat is only available during certain hours in Canada.
+On the other hand, CyberGhost’s live chat is only available during certain hours.

-Also, Email/ticket support did take some time with CyberGhost (averaging at 1 hour per reply), whereas ExpressVPN cut it shorter (averaging at 33 minutes) in Canada.
+Also, Email/ticket support did take some time with CyberGhost (averaging at 1 hour per reply), whereas ExpressVPN cut it shorter (averaging at 33 minutes).

-I conducted these tests by sending each VPN three questions via email in Canada.
+I conducted these tests by sending each VPN three questions via email.
 Among them, two were general queries and two were a little more technical.
 See the statistics below:

 |Question||Initial Response Time||Number of Emails||Question Answered|

 |What features does ExpressVPN offer for torrenting?||47 Minutes||1||Yes|